ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 The 360Giving Data Registry is a list of all the organisations that currently publish their grant data in the 360Giving Data Standard, with direct links to their data sources.
 Anyone can access the Registry to view, download and use the data.

-The files listed on the 360Giving Data Registry are the source for the data in GrantNav, 360Insights and other tools and platforms using the data.
+The files listed on the 360Giving Data Registry are the source for the grant information in GrantNav, 360Insights and other tools and platforms using the data.

 ### When your grants will appear in GrantNav and 360Insights
 In order for data to be included in 360Giving tools, the data needs to meet these three criteria: